irini-git/projects/README.md

 Kneser-Ney Smoothing for Appeal by General de Gaulle.

 **NLP 01 Minimum Edit distance**<br>
-Minimum Edit distance : calculate min edit distance between two words.
+Minimum Edit distance : from manager to leader.

 **NLP 01 SMS Spam Classifier**<br>
 Spam or not spam : classify SMS messages using Naive Bayes.